A new ISIS video spotlights boy who says he left America for Syria

 Do you have a story to share with NBC News?
 Send us your tips here.

-"We are aware of this recent video ISIS video," a U.S. counterterrorism official told NBC News.
-"ISIS often features foreign fighters in its propaganda to portray its movement as having a diverse and multiethnic composition.
+A U.S. counterterrorism official told NBC News that "ISIS often features foreign fighters in its propaganda to portray its movement as having a diverse and multiethnic composition.
 ISIS also seeks to use its propaganda to deflect attention from its dwindling territory."

 Laith Alkhouri of security firm Flashpoint said that while other children have appeared in ISIS videos, this is the first purported to be American.